 ARC payments are required to be made when a producer's actual crop revenue for a covered commodity is less than the ARC coverage guarantee.
-The guarantee is set as 89 percent of the benchmark revenue, which is defined as the product obtained by multiplying the 5-year Olympic yield (individual or county) by the 5 year Olympic national average price.
+The price used for the actual revenue cannot be below the reference price for the commodity used in the AMP program calculation.
+The guarantee is set as 88 percent of the benchmark revenue, which is defined as the product obtained by multiplying the 5-year Olympic yield (individual or county) by the 5-year Olympic national average price.
 The payment rate is the difference between the agriculture risk coverage guarantee for the covered commodity and the actual crop revenue for the covered commodity, but not to exceed 10 percent of the benchmark revenue for the crop year for the covered commodity.
-This subsection establishes the ARC coverage band as between 89 percent and 79 percent of the benchmark or rolling historic revenue.
+This subsection establishes the ARC coverage band as between 88 percent and 78 percent of the benchmark or rolling historic revenue.
 Payments for individual coverage are made on 65 percent of the eligible acres that were planted to the covered commodity or 45 percent for those acres that were prevented from being planted.
 Payments for county coverage are made on 80 percent of the eligible acres that were planted to the covered commodity or 45 percent for those acres that were prevented from being planted.
 Finally, the Secretary is required to use all information to check for anomalies in making payments, calculate a separate guarantee for irrigated and non-irrigated commodities, differentiate by type or class the national average price of sunflower, barley (using malting barley values) and wheat, and assign a yield for producers who do not have a yield history or whose yield is an unrepresentative average yield.
 The Committee intends for the Farm Service Agency (FSA) to administer ARC through its existing system, but expects very close cooperation and coordination between FSA and the Risk Management Agency (RMA), especially with regard to sharing information and reporting by farmers.
 For the yields in the ARC calculation, the Committee intends that USDA utilize information from RMA and the Federal Crop Insurance Corporation (FCIC) as much as possible and where available.
 Individual yields should be based on the yields the producer reports to RMA for crop insurance and that are used to calculate the producers' Actual Production History.
 The Committee does not intend for USDA to duplicate yield information collection efforts between RMA and FSA.

 As discussed above, the eligible acres concept is a significant departure from current policy regarding base acres.
 The Committee does not intend for FSA to utilize any aspect of historical base acres in the administration and operation of ARC.
 Eligible acres are those planted or prevented from being planted to covered commodities on the FSA farm.
 Eligible acres are not to exceed the average annual total acres planted to covered commodities and upland cotton during the 2009 through 2012 crop years.
 Specifically, this is a cap on the total number of planted acres that can be eligible for payments under ARC, rather than a revised or new base acre calculation.
 Payments will not be made on eligible acres unless they are planted to a covered commodity and the ARC program is triggered for that covered commodity.

-ARC payments are calculated using all of a producer's planted or prevented acres in a county, (i.e., on an enterprise unit basis), however the total acres eligible for ARC payments planted cannot exceed the eligible acre cap on a FSA farm.
+ARC payments are calculated using all of a producer's planted or prevented plant acres in a county, (i.e. on an enterprise unit basis), however the total acres eligible for ARC payments planted cannot exceed the eligible acre cap on an FSA farm.